Da Lat Spice Banana Bread

 * We like the slightly caramel-y flavor of organic cane sugar in this recipe, but any granulated sugar will work just fine.

 Top it off!

-Serve the bread with honey-sweetened cream cheese that’s scented with orange-flower water.
+Serve the bread with honey-sweetened cream cheese that’s scented with orange blossom water.
 To make it, add

 2 tablespoons honey, 2 tablespoons orange flower water, and the zest of half an orange to an 8-ounce tub of

 whipped cream cheese.
 Whisk or stir to blend well.